br3ndonland/fastenv/docs/cloud-object-storage.md

     -   [AWS API calls with temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) must include the session token.
     -   The AWS runtime will typically rotate the temporary security credentials before they expire.

     fastenv supports session tokens.
-The `session_token` argument can be passed to `fastenv.CloudConfig` or `fastenv.CloudClient`.
+The `session_token` argument can be passed to `fastenv.ObjectStorageConfig` or `fastenv.ObjectStorageClient`.
 If the session token is not provided as an argument, fastenv will check for the environment variable `AWS_SESSION_TOKEN`.

     It is important to keep session token expiration in mind. fastenv will not automatically rotate tokens.
 Developers are responsible for updating client attributes or instantiating new clients when temporary credentials expire.
 This is particularly important to keep in mind when generating S3 presigned URLs.
 As explained in the [docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), "If you created a presigned URL using a temporary token, then the URL expires when the token expires, even if the URL was created with a later expiration time."